 Adding too much leavening or just not measuring correctly:

-It could be that you added too much leavening (like baking powder or baking soda), so the cake rose up too quickly, then fell.
+It could be that too much leavening was added (like baking powder or baking soda), so the cake rose up too quickly, then fell.
 The leavening agent could also have been measured wrong.

-How to fix that: Always level off your measuring spoon before adding it to the batter.
+How to prevent that: Always level off your measuring spoon before adding it to the batter.
 You never want the baking powder or baking soda mounded up on the measuring spoon.

-I’ve got lots of tips about the proper way to measure ingredients here: How to Measure Ingredients for Baking Cakes
+I’ve got lots of tips about the proper way to measure ingredients at the following link: How to Measure Ingredients for Baking Cakes

 The moisture level is off: